Dalia-Gadelhak/Movie-Info/README.md

-# Movie-Info you can see the website at this link: https://dalia-gadelhak.github.io/Movie-Info/
+# Movie-Info using jquery, axios and api